 (1) In this Determination, unless the contrary intention appears:

-ACMA means the Australian Communications and Media Authority

-Act means the Radiocommunications Act 1992.

 amateur licence (amateur advanced station) means an amateur licence that authorises the holder to operate an amateur advanced station.

 amateur licence (amateur beacon station) means an amateur licence that authorises the holder to operate an amateur beacon station.